Call for Proposals 2023: Preparing and securing research data together with Text+

-Within the framework of these calls for proposals, several projects can usually be funded with a financial volume of between 35,000 and 60,000 EUR.
+Within the framework of these calls for proposals, several projects can be funded, usually with a volume of between EUR 35,000 and EUR 60,000.
 In addition, an overhead of 22% is granted on the project sum.
-The duration of the projects is bound to the calendar year 2023 and is a maximum of 12 months; it is not possible to carry over unspent funds to the following year.
+The duration of the projects is bound to the calendar year 2024 and thus amounts to a maximum of 12 months; a transfer of unspent funds to the following year is not possible.
+After completion of the funding, a project report is expected to be published on the Text+ website.

 Please use the Word template provided for your application: